adjtomo/pyadjoint/docs/usage.rst

 Usage
 =====

-The first step is to import ObsPy and ``Pyadjoint``.
+This page illustrates how to calculate misfit and generate adjoint sources using Pyadjoint.
+Pyadjoint is mainly dependent on `ObsPy <https://docs.obspy.org/>`__ for seismic data handling.

 .. code:: python

     import obspy
     import pyadjoint

-``Pyadjoint`` expects the data to be fully preprocessed thus both observed and synthetic data are expected to have exactly the same length, sampling rate, and spectral content.
+Pyadjoint expects data to be fully preprocessed beforehand.
+Observed and synthetic data are expected to have exactly the same length, sampling rate, and spectral content.
+It is up to the User to input correctly formatted data.

-``Pyadjoint`` does not care about the actual components in question; it will use two traces and calculate misfit values and adjoint sources for them.
-To provide a familiar nomenclature we will always talk about observed and synthetic data even though the workflow is independent of what the data represents.
+Pyadjoint is generic and does not care what traces are provided.
+Despite this, we will talk about traces as "observed" and "synthetic."

 Example Data
 ~~~~~~~~~~~~

-The package comes with a helper function to get some example data used for
-illustrative and debugging purposes.
+The package comes with example data used for illustrative and debugging
+purposes.
+See the :doc:`~example_dataset` page for an explanation of where this
+data came from.

 .. code:: python

     obs, syn = pyadjoint.get_example_data()

-    # Select the vertical components of both.
+    # Pyadjoint requires individual components, not data streams
+    # Data are available in R, T and Z components
     obs = obs.select(component="Z")[0]
     syn = syn.select(component="Z")[0]